 Reason #4: WordPress Photography Websites Provide Highly Flexible Page Layouts

 WordPress really has two main components to it:

 - The content (stored in the WordPress database)

 - The outward appearance

-The appearance is governed by whichever theme you use, and changing the overall design and layout of the site is as easy as switching to a different theme.
+The appearance is governed by whichever theme you use, and changing the overall photography website design and layout of the site is as easy as switching to a different theme.